UKHO/docs/docs/quality-assurance/safety-modelling.md

    by 50% does that crash the system, if it does then how quickly can it be recovered.
 This type of testing is to understand and see what happens, it provides answers to some of the 'What if'.
 Unless you test you will not necessarily know , you may have an idea but you need to test tovalidate or not that idea.

+   # Consider the whole system

+   It is not enough just to consider individual PBI's but also how the whole system will interact with each other, individual elements may be fine when run in isolation but when combined and under certain conditions they may trigger abnomral events , which could impact the safety of the system.

+   Focus on the intergration and relationships between software/hardware needs therefor to be considered as well as individual elements.

    A common mechanism for determining risk and in this case safety is the bowtie method.